openshift-app-service-poc/service-mapper/demo/README.md

         name: srm-rds-psql-sample-sed
    ```

-The SMO looks for ServiseResourceMaps and watches resources pointed by each ServiceResourceMap.
+The SMO looks for ServiceResourceMaps and watches resources pointed by each ServiceResourceMap.

 ## Personas